 *Extreme weather: As exciting as it can be to watch big storms, in the case of extreme weather events such as high winds or rainfall, trips may need to be cancelled or postponed until a later date for safety reasons due to the risk of falling branches, poor road conditions, and/or large waves.
 If rescheduling the tour for a later date does not work for you and a payment has been made, a full refund will be provided.

 Will we see any wildlife?

 You can bet on it!
-Just what we’ll see is the luck of the draw but be sure to pack your camera or binoculars if you have them!
+Just what we’ll see is the luck of the draw of course but be sure to pack your camera or binoculars if you have them!
 We also have a pair that you can borrow.
 Your guide will stop at a few key viewing areas throughout the day to increase your chances of seeing something special.

-There’s always the chance of seeing Roosevelt elk, black bears, black-tailed deer, bald eagles, osprey, salmon, seals, otterns, mink, various seabirds, ravens, woodpeckers, red squirrels, salamanders, newts, frogs, and a variety of other critters big and small!
+There’s always the chance of seeing Roosevelt elk, black bears, black-tailed deer, bald eagles, osprey, salmon, seals, otterns, mink, various seabirds, ravens, woodpeckers, red squirrels, salamanders, newts, frogs, and a variety of other critters big (Sasquatch?) and small!
 Wolves and cougars also call this region home but are extremely rare to see.

 We practice safe and respectful wildlife viewing at all times.